 Childhood Memories with Milo

-I have childhood memories of my experiences anticipating it.
-I would forward to getting a cold cup of Milo at school sports days from the Milo van, which would pull up in the car park during special occasions and serve small cups of chocolatey goodness to us kids.
+I have childhood memories of my experiences anticipating Milo.
+I looked forward to getting a cold cup of Milo at school sports days from the Milo van.
+It would pull up in the car park during special occasions and serve small cups of chocolatey goodness to us kids.
 Every Singaporean knows (or they should) that the best Milo comes from the Milo vans.

 As a teen, I had access to Milo any time I wanted as long as I didn’t splurge on anything with my allowance.
 It was my go-to drink for the longest time.
-This was way before I developed a liking for Teh Bing (red tea with milk).
+This was way before I developed a liking for teh bing (iced tea with milk).
 I remember discovering Milo Dinosaurs, gigantic glass cups of Milo beverage topped with a large, almost mountainous, scoop of Milo powder.
-I’m surprised I never died of a sugar overdose.
+I’m surprised I didn’t die of a sugar overdose.

-Then as a young adult, those late night suppers with friends after hitting the clubs would mean an order of Maggie Goreng Pattaya (Fried Instant Noodles in Omelette) accompanied by none other than a solid cup of iced Milo.
+Then as a young adult, those late-night suppers with friends after hitting the clubs would mean an order of Maggie goreng pattaya accompanied by none other than a solid cup of iced Milo.
 Seriously, do you see why I think Milo is so darn Singaporean?

-You know what’s really funny though?
+Do you know what’s really funny though?
 The drink isn’t “made in Singapore”.
-Of course Milo sold locally these days are made in Singapore factories, but the energy beverage actually originated from Sydney, Australia.
-We practically made it our own!
+Of course, Milo sold locally these days are made in Singapore factories, but the energy beverage actually originated in Sydney, Australia.
+We’ve practically made it our own!

 Update: Guys, this is pretty insane.
-The Milo Tower apparently trends on and off whenever there’s a post of it circulated on Facebook or social media.
-(Like when Sgag shared this ridiculous next level Milo Tower nine months ago.)
-We really, really love Milo and the Milo Tower madness sparked follow up reports here and here in Malaysia.
+This is my best-performing article to date.
+Apparently, the Milo Tower trends on and off whenever there’s a post of it circulated on Facebook or social media.
+We really, really love Milo and the Milo Tower madness sparked follow-up reports in Malaysia.